DomDomHaas/Portfolio/README.md

 Portfolio
 =========

-This is the source code for my upcoming portfolio: dominikhaas.ch
+This is the source code for my old portfolio: dominikhaas.ch